edgexfoundry/edgex-docs/docs_src/microservices/application/AdvancedTopics.md

 When messages are received via the EdgeX MessageBus or External MQTT triggers, the topic that the data was received on is seeded into the new Context Storage on the `AppFunctionContext` with the key `receivedtopic`.
 This make the `Received Topic` available to all functions in the pipeline.
 The SDK provides the `interfaces.RECEIVEDTOPIC` constant for this key.
 See the [Context Storage](AppFunctionContextAPI.md#context-storage) section for more details on extracting values.

-### Pipeline Per Topic
+### Pipeline Per Topics

 !!! edgey "EdgeX 2.1"
-    Pipeline Per Topic is new for EdgeX 2.1
+    Pipeline Per Topics is new for EdgeX 2.1

-The `Pipeline Per Topic` feature allows for multiple function pipelines to be defined.
-Each will execute only when the pipeline topic matches the received topic.
-The pipeline topic can have wildcards (`#`) allowing it to match a variety of received topics.
+The `Pipeline Per Topics` feature allows for multiple function pipelines to be defined.
+Each will execute only when one of the specified pipeline topics matches the received topic.
+The pipeline topics can have wildcards (`#`) allowing the topic to match a variety of received topics.
 Each pipeline has its own set of functions (transforms) that are executed on the received message.
-If just `#` is used for the pipeline topic, it will match all received topics and the specified functions pipeline will execute on every message received.
+If the `#` wildcard is used by itself for a pipeline topic, it will match all received topics and the specified functions pipeline will execute on every message received.

 !!! note
-    The `Pipeline Per Topic` feature can only be used with the EdgeX MessageBus or External MessageBus triggers.
+    The `Pipeline Per Topics` feature is targeted for EdgeX MessageBus and External MQTT triggers, but can be used with Custom or HTTP triggers.
+When used with the HTTP trigger the incoming topic will always be `blank`, so the pipeline's topics must contain a single topic set to the `#` wildcard so that all messages received are processed by the pipeline.

 !!! example "Example pipeline topics with wildcards"
     ```
-    "#"                             - Matches all messages published
+    "#"                             - Matches all messages received
-    "edegex/events/#"               - Matches all messages published with the based topic `edegex/events/`
+    "edegex/events/#"               - Matches all messages received with the based topic `edegex/events/`
-    "edegex/events/core/#"          - Matches all messages published just from Core Data
+    "edegex/events/core/#"          - Matches all messages received just from Core Data
-    "edegex/events/device/#"        - Matches all messages published just from Device services
+    "edegex/events/device/#"        - Matches all messages received just from Device services
-    "edegex/events/#/my-profile/#"  - Matches all messages published from Core Data or Device services for `my-profile`
+    "edegex/events/#/my-profile/#"  - Matches all messages received from Core Data or Device services for `my-profile`
-    "edegex/events/#/#/my-device/#" - Matches all messages published from Core Data or Device services for `my-device`
+    "edegex/events/#/#/my-device/#" - Matches all messages received from Core Data or Device services for `my-device`
-    "edegex/events/#/#/#/my-source" - Matches all messages published from Core Data or Device services for `my-source`
+    "edegex/events/#/#/#/my-source" - Matches all messages received from Core Data or Device services for `my-source`
     ```

 Refer to the [Filter By Topics](../Triggers/#filter-by-topics) section for details on the structure of the received topic.